Learning Sustainability

 Learning Sustainability is about recognizing critical relationships and the interconnectedness of knowledge and action.
 We live in a complicated and ever changing world.
 The Learning Sustainabilty Campaign and this website are designed to be a portal to information and action planning to help find the best solutions and pathways to a future that works.

-The Learning Sustainability Campaign was formed in 2002 as a direct response to the week long conference "Learning Sustainability, Acting Like a Region in a Globalized World", held in Buffalo New York in October of 2001.
+Formed in 2002 as a direct response to the week long conference "Learning Sustainability, Acting Like a Region in a Globalized World", held in Buffalo New York in October of 2001.
 The event was sponsored by the Environment and Society Institute from the University of New York at Buffalo, Erie County, and The City of Buffalo.
 Guests included Jane Goodall, Sylvia Earle, David Suzuki, Paul Hawken, and the Rocky Mountain Institute.
 The event was managed by Jay Burney, who is the founder of The Learning Sustainability Campaign and manages this website.

 GreenWatch